Xcode Tutorial for Beginners

 Xcode breakpoints

-If you want to completely remove the breakpoint, you can click and drag the blue indicator off of the breakpoint gutter.
+If you want to completely remove the breakpoint, you can click and drag the blue indicator off the breakpoint gutter.

 To view a list of all the breakpoints that are set in your project, there’s a “breakpoint navigator” tab in the Navigator area.

-There’s also a global toggle to turn breakpoints on or off at the top of the editor area which we’ll see when we review the toolbar.
+There’s also a global toggle to turn breakpoints on or off at the top of the editor area, which we’ll see when we review the toolbar.

 Don’t worry if you can’t remember everything right now.
-We’ll be working with all of these areas and when you start coding, this will all become second nature to you after a week.
+We’ll be working with all of these areas, and when you start coding, this will all become second nature to you after a week.

-Configuring Xcode project properties
+Configuring Xcode Project Properties

 The root node of the project navigator is your Xcode project file (indicated by the blue icon).
 If you click that, the project properties will open in the editor area.